AWS-Learning-Club-UP-Mindanao/knowledge_base/docs/aws_cognito_workshop/posts/06 - AWS Identity and Access Management.md

 IAM Identities enables you to grant different levels of access to different identities, but how exactly do you manage the credentials attached and the access-level allowed?

-IAM policies are attached to policies.
+IAM policies are attached to identities.
 IAM Policies are JSON documents that define the permissions for API calls and entities, detailing effects, actions, resources, and conditions.
 They determine what controls are activated, as all controls are off by default.
 These policies are attached to identities, such as users, groups, and roles, to manage their permissions.
 IAM Policies are accessible through the AWS CLI, AWS SDKs, and the AWS Management Console.

 **Policy Categories:**